-It's worth noting that if you purchase 3-, 4- or 5-day Disneyland tickets in advance, you will have the option of attending one Magic Morning early admission.
-You get one early admission to Disneyland Park during your length of stay on Tuesday, Thursday or Saturday with Magic Morning.* Tomorrowland and Fantasyland attractions are currently the areas of the park open during the Magic Morning.
-Guests staying at one of the three Disneyland Resort properties also enjoy Extra Magic Hour, which is early admission during every day of their hotel stay, at either Disneyland Park or Disney California Adventure Park.
+As we mentioned, three days is our recommendation for a first-time visit, and if you purchase a three-day or longer ticket in advance, you get the added benefit of Disneyland Magic Morning*!
+This perk gives you early admission to Disneyland Park during your length of stay on Tuesday, Thursday or Saturday.
+Tomorrowland and Fantasyland attractions are currently the areas of the park open during Disneyland Magic Morning.
+Guests staying at one of the three Disneyland Resort properties can also get Extra Magic Hour, which is early admission during every day of their hotel stay at either Disneyland Park or Disney California Adventure Park.
 (Read more about the benefits of staying at a Disneyland Resort hotel.)
 Currently, the Extra Magic Hour schedule is:

 - Disneyland Park: Tuesdays, Thursdays and Saturdays

 - Disney California Adventure Park: Mondays, Wednesdays, Fridays and Sundays

 Is the Disneyland Park Hopper Worth It?